• Skip to primary navigation

 Instant Pot Spaghetti and Meat Sauce in a black bowl and wood background; napkin with bread on the side - Paint the Kitchen Red

-This Easy Homemade Instant Pot Spaghetti with Meat Sauce recipe does NOT use jar pasta sauce.
-The sauce is made from scratch and the spaghetti and sauce are cooked together to make a quick and easy one-pot meal that’s kid-friendly and delicious!
+This Easy Homemade Instant Pot Meat Sauce with Spaghetti recipe is made from scratch and the spaghetti and sauce are cooked together to make a quick and easy one-pot meal that’s kid-friendly and delicious!
+You can also use jar sauce instead of the crushed tomatoes.

 Servings: 4 servings